MaryaAlamzeb/Online-Bakery-Website/README.md

 # Online-Bakery-Website
-A bakery/shop management system in HTML, CSS, PHP and JS This project contains 2 user modules an Admin and a customer module Admin can Add/update/delete users, products, orders.
+A bakery/shop management system in HTML, CSS, PHP and JS and mysql This project contains 2 user modules an Admin and a customer module Admin can Add/update/delete users, products, orders.
 Customer can view products, add to cart products and make an order.